 Most people begin their CBD dose at 12mg CBD per day, taken or applied 3 times.
 Individuals suffering from medium to severe symptoms can start at 22 to 30mg CBD per day.
 Patients with epilepsy may take 3mg/kg per day for 30 days.
 This is the one used in many CBD studies that turned positive.

 CBD comes in many different products.
+However there is wide variation in quality, so just do your due diligence if you’re buying CBD oil especially.
 Fortunately, cannabis growers have come up with a Low THC High CBD strains so people experiencing chronic pain can obtain the relief they need without worrying about getting high.
 If you want to use CBD for pain management, try the following products: